What is a watchlist in Proxyclick?

 Text message alerts

-If you choose to send text message alerts, then the watchlist recipients will receive something like the following:
+If you choose to send text message alerts, the watchlist recipients will receive something like the following:

 Logbook alerts automatically show up on the Logbook.
 When you click, more information about the visitor and the record are displayed and direct action can be taken from the logbook.